Provable Accelerated Bayesian Optimization with Knowledge Transfer: EXPERIMENTS

 From Figure~\ref{fig:rw-assumption}, we observe that Diff-GP achieves performance comparable to DeltaBO in the early iterations.
 This is consistent with our assumption, since Diff-GP also models the difference between the source and target tasks, making it similar to our additive setting.
 However, as the number of iterations increases, Diff-GP fails to sustain the same low regret as DeltaBO.
-We attribute this minor gap to misspecification of the difference kernel, as Diff-GP constrains $\delta$'s kernel to be the same as source and target, while DeltaBO allows using the true kernel we generated $\delta$, which is squared exponential.
+We attribute this minor gap to misspecification of the difference kernel, as Diff-GP constrains the kernel of $\delta$ to be the same as those of the source and target, while DeltaBO allows the use of the true kernel with which we generated $\delta$, namely the squared exponential kernel.

-\section{Conclusion}
+Our experiments demonstrate consistent improvements over standard BO baselines in the transfer-learning settings studied here.
+Extending DeltaBO to substantially larger datasets and integrating it with more heavily engineered BO systems would require additional effort, and we view this as a natural direction for future work.

+\section{CONCLUSION}

-While BO has been successfully applied to many critical real-world applications, the evaluation of a single iteration often remains time-consuming and costly, which severely limits its broader success.
-To accelerate the optimization process, in this paper, we systematically study how BO can be accelerated on a target task with historical knowledge transferred from related source tasks.
-While there are some existing works, they either don't come with any theoretical guarantees or achieves the same regret bound as BO in the non-transfer setting, failing to show the advantage of having access to the historical knowledge.
-To solve this problem, we propose the DeltaBO algorithm where a novel uncertainty quantification approach is built on the difference function $\delta$ between source and target functions, which are allowed to belong to different RKHSs.
-Under mild assumptions, we prove that the regret of DeltaBO is at the order of $\tilde{\mathcal{O}}(\sqrt{T(T/N+\gamma_\delta)})$ where typically $N \gg T$ and $\gamma_\delta \ll \gamma_f$ when source and target tasks are similar.
-Empirical studies on both real-world and synthetic tasks show that DeltaBO works better than all other baseline methods.
-Possible future directions include proving a regret lower bound of DeltaBO algorithm.
+While BO has been successfully applied to many critical real-world applications, evaluating even a single iteration often remains time-consuming and costly, which severely limits its broader success.
+To accelerate the optimization process, in this paper we systematically study how BO can be accelerated on a target task by transferring historical knowledge from a related source task.
+While there are existing works in this area, they either do not come with theoretical guarantees or achieve the same regret bound as BO in the non-transfer setting, failing to show the advantage of access to historical knowledge.
+To address this problem, we propose the DeltaBO algorithm, in which a novel uncertainty-quantification approach is built on the difference function $\delta$ between the source and target functions, which are allowed to belong to different RKHSs.
+Under mild assumptions, we prove that the regret of DeltaBO is of order $\tilde{\mathcal{O}}(\sqrt{T(T/N+\gamma_\delta)})$, where typically $N \gg T$ and $\gamma_\delta \ll \gamma_f$ when source and target tasks are similar.
+Empirical studies on both real-world and synthetic tasks show that DeltaBO outperforms all other baseline methods.
+Possible future directions include proving a regret lower bound for the DeltaBO algorithm.